redtexts/texts/laguerresociale_1978_question_state.md

 The problem of the bourgeois revolution has always been to create a social contract, since it does not so much build a new economy -- the basis of which already exists -- as build a State which allows it to develop.
 It sets up a social organisation reuniting individuals who have been atomised, both by the dissolution of the old feudal social frameworks (Orders, corporations, estates and local interdependencies), and by the shitty capitalist mode of production, dominated by individual rivalry and competition.

 Hobbes, the theoretician of the English bourgeois revolution of the 16th century, considered that individualism and competition formed part of the fundamental traits of human psychology, absolute submission thus being in the interest of each individual.
 But this is a simple rationalisation of emergent bourgeois competition: "The desire which Hobbes first gives to man to subjugate one another is not reasonable.
-The idea of the empire and of domination is so composite, and depends on so many other ideas, that it would not be this which he would arrive at first" [(1)][notes].
+The idea of the empire and of domination is so composite, and depends on so many other ideas, that it would not be this which he would arrive at first"^[Montesquieu, _The Spirit of the Law_.].

-Political organisation is thus defined by a contract: Men must forego their social power in favour of the State: "Good social institutions are those which know how to pervert man, to remove his absolute existence to give him a relative one, and transport the ego into the common unity, in such a manner that each particular no longer thinks itself one, but a part of the unity, and no longer is perceptible except in the whole" [(2)][notes].
+Political organisation is thus defined by a contract: Men must forego their social power in favour of the State: "Good social institutions are those which know how to pervert man, to remove his absolute existence to give him a relative one, and transport the ego into the common unity, in such a manner that each particular no longer thinks itself one, but a part of the unity, and no longer is perceptible except in the whole"^[Rousseau, _The Social Contract_.].

 Tocqueville a century later feared the effects of what Rousseau wished: "Despotism seems to me particularly to be feared in democratic ages.
 In the centuries of equality, each individual is naturally isolated.
 He is easily set apart, and easily trampled underfoot" [(3)][notes].
 The monarchists themselves affirmed that the loss of an hierarchic order would provoke an isolation of individuals such that only an implacable State would be able to reunite society.
 Burke, the English counter-revolutionary philosopher says of France in 1795: "The State is supreme.
 Everything is subordinated to the production of force."
 The counter-revolutionaries were however mistaken in believing that despotism would manifest itself as the deeds of dictators, when it has mainly assumed an impersonal countenance.